Hexellate/Testing/README.md

 3. Run npm install from project root to install dependencies
 4. Make sure that files for your dev environment are excluded in the ```.gitignore``` file

+## Submitting Changes

+If you have direct access to the repo, make any major changes in a separate branch and make a pull request.
+If you do not have direct access to the repo, then just fork and make a pull request.
+DO NOT SUBMIT CODE WITH DEBUG STATEMENTS!

 ## Commands

 All commands are run with `npm run commandname` (i.e. `npm run dev`)